qsalome/lake_surface_area_evolution/README.md

 time.
 The project is based on Earth observations from the Copernicus Sentinel-2 mission (https://sentinels.copernicus.eu/web/sentinel/copernicus/sentinel-2).
-However, with a little bit of work, it could be adapted to other Earth Earth observations.
+However, with a little bit of work, it could be adapted to other Earth observations.
 The GitHub repository is [here](https://github.com/qsalome/lake_surface_area_evolution).

 ## Install